Writing-for-me/test/otherthing.md

 deviation of mistaking 'certain contradictions among the people for contradictions with the enemy'.

 Mao's speech relies on the ontological and epistemological framework that he laid out 20 years earlier in his speeches 'On Contradiction' and 'On Practice' at the Anti-Japanese Military and Political College in Yenan.
-The concept of contradiction in its Marxist form was adapted from Hegelian metaphysics and recast in the materialist framework by Marx; Mao's works offer significant elaboration of these concepts and their practice relevance to political pratice.
+The concept of contradiction in its Marxist form was adapted from Hegelian metaphysics and recast in the materialist framework by Marx; Mao's works offer significant elaboration of these concepts and their practice relevance to political practice.
+In Mao’s articulation, each and every difference is a contradiction, and there is no unity which is not the unity of two contradictory and uneven parts: ‘Contradiction and struggle are universal and absolute, but the methods of resolving contradictions, that is, the forms of struggle, differ according to the differences in the nature of the contradictions.
+Some contradictions are characterized by open antagonism, others are not.’

-Contradiction, as was already quoted, is
+The question of antagonism in contradiction is a question of the relation between the two sides of a contradiction.
+If the the two aspects of the contradiction can coexist, in difference, without the destruction of the contradiction then the contradiction is non-antagonistic.
+Thus when Mao speaks of correctly handling contradictions among the people, he is outlining the means to handle non-antagonistic contradictions in a manner that prevents them from becoming antagonistic.
+In fact, in 1957 Mao goes as far as to say that ‘in the concrete conditions of China, this antagonistic contradiction between the two classes [the proletariat and the bourgeoisie], if properly handled, can be transformed into a non-antagonistic one and be resolved by peaceful methods

-Much of which
-Mao puts forward therein is related to Lenin's work 'The Question of Dialectics'.
+Much of which Mao puts forward therein is related to Lenin's work 'The Question of Dialectics'.
 In 'On Contradiction' Mao quotes Lenin who says, 'Antagonism and contradiction are not at all one and the same.
 Under socialism, the first will disappear, the second will remain.'
 As is evident,

 ' In human history, antagonism between classes exists as a particular manifestation of the struggle of opposites.
 Consider the contradiction between the exploiting and the exploited classes.
 Such contradictory classes coexist for a long time in the same society, be it slave society, feudal society or capitalist society, and they struggle with each other; but it is not until the contradiction between the two classes develops to a certain stage that it assumes the form of open antagonism and develops into revolution.
 The same holds for the transformation of peace into war in class society.